cloudquery/cloudquery/website/tables/aws/aws_alpha_cloudwatch_metrics.md

-# Table: aws_cloudwatch_metrics
+# Table: aws_alpha_cloudwatch_metrics

-This table shows data for Cloudwatch Metrics.
+This table shows data for Alpha Cloudwatch Metrics.

 https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_ListMetrics.html
 To sync this table you must set the 'use_paid_apis' option to 'true' and set the relevant 'table_options' entry in the AWS provider configuration.